ap3456/ECE470/README.md

 Christopher Kang (cskang2)

+Final Project Update

+This code is designed for a UR3 robot to be able to stack upto 10 cups in V-rep simulation using the BaxterVaccumCup.
+For the invalid input such as less than 1 cup, the robot shakes its arm in a no pattern.
+For the invalid case of robot being asked to stack more than 10 cups, robot knocks down all of the cups on the workstation and clears the area.
+The robot is also equipped with a feature that allows it to go back to its neutral position if a cup is missing or misplaces and the robot can't pick it up.
+This check is done through a proximity sensor that is equipped to the base of the robot.
+We will be using the default values for vel, accel, jerk, currentvelocity and current acceleration.
+Joints of the robot uses radians as an input, thus d2r variable was created in order to make the conversion.
+We use the default maxvel, maxaccel,  maxjerk, and target velocity values.
+We have defined a new variable named number to assign the number of cups that the robot needs to stack.
+Based on the value of the number variable, the programs picks the if case that is relevant to the problem.
+Each case contains the steps to stack the assigned number of cups as follows:
+    1) Check for valid input.
+If invalid, execute the correct task as mentioned above. if valid, continue to step 2.
+    2) Set the starting position.
+    2) Move to the starting position.
+    3) Set the position on top of the cup (that needs to be stacked) in such a way that the gripper is touching the cup.
+This is to ensure that the gripper can pick up the cup.
+    4) Move to the new location.
+    5) Turn the suction on.
+    6) Move the cup through the proximity sensor.
+If sensor outputs 1 then continue to step 7.
+If the sensor outputs 0, then skip to step 10.
+    7) Set a new position.
+This is the position where you want to place the cup.
+    8) Move to the new position.
+    9) Turn the suction off.
+    Now repeat steps 3-8 for all of the remaining cups that needs to be stacked.
+Update the positions in step 3 and 6 to reflect the new locations of the cup.
+    10) Assign the base position.
+    11) Move to the base position.

 Final Project Update 4

 This code is designed for a UR3 robot to be able to stack upto 9 cups in V-rep simulation using the BaxterVaccumCup.
 The robot now creates a Pyramid structured stack instead of a 2D triangular stack.